-The District considers the investments in Texas CLASS to have a maturity of less than one year due to the fact the share position can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.
+Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+The District manages interest rate risk by primarily investing in certificates of deposit with maturities of less than one year.
+The District considers the investments in Texas CLASS to have a maturity of less than one year since the share position can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.